 Manufacturing facilities present a unique communication challenge because floor workers don’t sit at a desk reading email.
 Yet, to remain engaged and valuable team members these deskless workers still need to keep up with productivity metrics, benefits information, and safety statistics.

 The benefit of digital screens in manufacturing settings is that they provide visual reminders.
-For example, while your plastic sign tells workers they are in a hard hat required area, a digital sign goes one step further and tells workers:
+For example, while your plastic sign tells workers they are in a hard hat required area, a digital safety sign goes one step further and tells workers:

 - the number of days since a hard hat accident;